ray-project/ray/site/_posts/2018-07-13-parameter-server-in-fifteen-lines.markdown

 To support these kinds of applications, Ray introduces an actor abstraction.
-An actor will execute methods serially (so there are no concurrency issues), and each method can arbitrarily mutate the actor's state.
-Methods can be invoked by other actors and tasks (even other applications on the same cluster).
+An actor will execute methods serially (so there are no concurrency issues), and each method can arbitrarily mutate the actor's internal state.
+Methods can be invoked by other actors and tasks (and even by other applications on the same cluster).

-One thing that makes Ray so powerful is that it *unifies the actor abstraction with the task parallel abstraction*.
+One thing that makes Ray so powerful is that it *unifies the actor abstraction with the task-parallel abstraction* inheriting the benefits of both approaches.
 Ray uses an underlying dynamic task graph abstraction to implement both actors and stateless tasks in the same framework.
 As a consequence, these two abstractions are completely interoperable.
 Tasks and actors can be created from within other tasks and actors.
 Both return futures, which can be passed into other tasks or actor methods to introduce scheduling and data dependencies.
 As a result, Ray applications inherit the best features of both abstractions.

 ## Under the Hood

 **Dynamic Task Graphs:** Under the hood, remote function invocations and actor method invocations create tasks that are added to a dynamically growing graph of tasks.
-The Ray backend is in charge of scheduling and executing these tasks across a cluster (or a single multicore machine).
+The Ray backend is in charge of scheduling and executing these tasks across a cluster (or a single multi-core machine).
 Tasks can be created by the "driver" application or by other tasks.

 **Data:** Ray efficiently serializes data using the [Apache Arrow][9] data